sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/C++_Primer/2023-12-05-primer-chapter9.md

     * you can get the iterators by calling `.begin()` and `.end()` methods
 - the **reverse** iterator is an iterator that goes **backward** through a container
     * for instance, `++` on a reverse iterator yields the previous element
-- if write access it not needed, use `const` version of iterators
+- if write access is not needed, use `const` version of iterators

 ### Initialization of Containers